scrawlon/scrawlon.github.io/_drafts/2013-08-09-quick-intro-to-fatsecret-omniauth-ruby-gem.md

 ---
 The following is a quick guide to the [FatSecret OmniAuth gem].
-With this gem, we can gain access to users&#39; diet/fitness data from the FatSecret API.
+With this gem, you can obtain authorization to access a user&#39;s FatSecret account.
 You&#39;ll need a [FatSecret API account], and your consumer_key and consumer_secret to work with the example app.
 If you&#39;re not familiar with OmniAuth, you might want to [browse the README on Github].